-Although you may get much enjoyment from using your little boat and canoes at your lovely waterside holiday house, letting guests use them opens can of worms.
+Although you may get much enjoyment from using your kayak or canoe at your waterside holiday home, letting guests use them opens a can of worms.
 How do you know if your guests are competent and that equipment will always be safe?
 Direct guests to a local water sports hire company instead.

 The same applies to mountain bikes

-If you’re providing bikes for your guests then you’ll need to ensure they’re inspected and maintained after each rental and are in full working order.
-Unless you live on-site and are competent bicycle mechanic, this will be difficult.
+If you’re providing bikes for your guests, then you’ll need to ensure they’re inspected and maintained after each use and are in full working order.
+Unless you live on-site and are a competent bicycle mechanic, this will be difficult.

-Instead point guests towards local cycle hire companies and provide a secure space for those guests who wish to bring their own bikes.
-Bike friendly doesn’t mean you have supply bikes, just the facilities to store, clean and useful information on local trails.
+Again, point guests towards local cycle hire companies and provide a secure space for those guests who wish to bring their own bikes.
+Bike-friendly doesn’t mean you have to supply bikes, just the facilities to store, clean and useful information on local trails.

 Speak to your insurer